-The architectural style and storied history of the Claddagh add greatly to the romantic nature you will feel when you step on the porch.
+The architectural style and storied history of The Charleston, formerly known as The Claddagh, add greatly to the romantic nature you will feel when you step on the porch.

 Although the exact date that the inn was built is uncertain, it can be traced back to a construction date sometime in the late 1880s.
 It was built by W.A.
 Smith, an attorney, mayor and major landowner in Henderson County, who also built the inn next door few years later.
 The inn’s original name was “The Smith-Green House.”
 In 1906, Mr. Smith sold the inn to Elsie Sindorf, who changed the name to “The Charleston Boarding House,” reflecting the large influx of Charlestonians coming to Hendersonville to escape the low country summer heat and humidity.